Overview

 The amendments to Wage Payment and Collection impact employer recordkeeping obligations.
 Employers must retain pay stubs for a minimum of three years after the date of payment.

 Upon request, employers must provide copies of pay stubs to current or former employees within 21 days of the request.
-If an employer utilizes electronic pay stubs and a terminated employee will not retain access to the electronic system, the employer must then offer to provide a record of all pay stubs for the past year upon an employee's separation of employment.
+If an employer uses electronic pay stubs and a terminated employee will not retain access to the electronic system, the employer must offer to provide a record of all pay stubs for the past year upon the employee's separation from employment.

 The amendment also includes a penalty of up to $500.00 per violation.

-Paycor recruiting allows employers to add pay ranges to job postings to comply with pay transparency laws.
+Paycor Recruiting enables employers to include pay ranges in job postings, helping them comply with pay transparency laws.

-For more information, see Recruiting: How to Add Pay Ranges to Your Job Postings
+For more information, see How to Add Pay Ranges to Your Job Postings in Recruiting.

 Agency Resources